Your Home And Carbon Monoxide

 Carbon monoxide is produced through the incomplete combustion of fuels such as oil, gas, wood and coal.
-It’s an extremely dangerous gas and is known as a silent killer.
-The reason it is so dangerous is because it’s colourless and odourless making it very difficult to detect.
+It is an extremely dangerous gas and is known as a silent killer.
+The reason it is so dangerous is because it is colourless and odourless; making it very difficult to detect.

-Unfortunately, there's been a number of deaths in Ireland due to carbon monoxide poisoning, which has resulted in campaigns to help raise awareness for carbon monoxide in your home.
+Unfortunately, there has been a number of deaths in Ireland due to carbon monoxide poisoning, which has resulted in campaigns to help raise awareness for carbon monoxide in the home.